About the Program

-- an opportunity to attend and present at the National Merial Symposium at Michigan State University.
+- an opportunity to attend and present at the National Merial Symposium at the University of California-Davis.

 - interactive field trips and social events with scholars of the Oklahoma State Veterinary Research Scholars Program

 - field trips to local and regional research institutions

 Mentor Selection: Participating mentors and a description of their research are listed here.
 As part of the application, scholars select four mentors with whom they would like to work.
 Scholars are highly encouraged to consider all mentors (get beyond your comfort zone) and contact prospective mentors to discuss opportunities in their laboratories.
 An advisory committee will assign scholars to laboratories.
 MU scholars will meet with mentors no less than weekly beginning in March.
 Out-of-state scholars should contact mentors to begin project planning no later than one month prior to their start date.